RunestoneInteractive/pythonds/_sources/Trees/ParseTree.rst

 recursive call goes to the left.
 In the first recursive call the ``evaluate`` function is given the left subtree.
 We find that the node has no left or right children, so we are in a leaf node.
-When we are in a leaf node we just return the value stored in the leaf node as the result of the evaluation.
+When we are in a leaf node, we just return the value stored in the leaf node as the result of the evaluation.
 In this case we return the integer 3.

 At this point we have one parameter evaluated for our top-level call to